전체메뉴

 For Authors

-Manuscripts should be submitted online via the Journal of Pharmacopunctrue online manuscript submission and review system at www.journal-jop.org
+Manuscripts should be submitted online via the Journal of Pharmacopuncture online manuscript submission and review system at www.journal-jop.org

-The corresponding author should submit a manuscript and indicate the address and phone number for correspondence in the title page of the manuscript.
-If available, a fax number and e-mail address would be helpful.
+The corresponding author should submit a manuscript and indicate the address, e-mail address and phone number for correspondence in the title page of the manuscript.
+If available, a fax number would be helpful.
 The revised manuscript should be submitted through the same web system under the same identification numbers.

 For any further inquiry relating to manuscript submission, please contact the Editorial Office (kpi-jpharmaco@naver.com).

-For all manuscripts reporting data from studies involving human participants or animals, formal review and approval or formal review and waiver by an appropriate institutional review board or ethics committee is recommended.
+For all manuscripts reporting data from studies involving human participants or animals, formal review and approval or formal review and waiver by an appropriate institutional review board or ethics committee should be done.
 For those investigators who do not have formal ethics review committees, the principles outlined in the Declaration of Helsinki should be followed (World Medical Association.
 Declaration of Helsinki: Ethical principles for medical research involving human subjects.
 Available at: https://www.wma.net/whatwe-do/medical-ethics/declaration-of-helsinki/).

 For investigations of humans, the investigators should state in the Methods Section the manner in which informed consent was obtained from the study participants (i.e., oral or written).
 For more details about ethical approval of this journal, please see Journal of Pharmacopuncture Ethical approval.